quarmade-lab/quarm-cybersecurity-port/windows-linux-fundamentals/windows-linux-fundamentals-cheatsheet.md

 # Windows + Linux Fundamentals Cheat Sheet

-Quick reference from working through both sides of tab 02 — diagnostics, services, users, and logs on Windows and Ubuntu.
+Quick reference from working through — diagnostics, services, users, and logs on Windows and Ubuntu.

 ---